smikitky/node-multi-integer-range/README.md

 ## TypeScript Definition File

 This library comes with a TypeScript definition file.
-Starting from TypeScript 1.6, The TypeScript compiler can find this definition file automatically.
+Starting from TS 1.6, the compiler can find this definition file automatically.

 The definition file only contains declarations that are compatible with ES5.
-If your TypeScript project needs support for iterators, add the following snippet somewhere in your project (eg "typings" directory) to avoid compile-time errors.
+If your TypeScript project needs support for iterators (e.g., `for ... of` or `[...multirange('1-5')]`), add the following snippet somewhere in your project to avoid compile-time errors.

 ```ts
 declare module "multi-integer-range" {